...

 Going for a brisk walk, jog, or run can help jump-start your energy levels if you’re feeling sluggish and low on energy.
 Consuming foods that are superior in complex carbohydrates is also beneficial.
 Whole grains, fruits, and vegetables are all exceptional sources of complex carbohydrates.

 Avoid caffeine in the evening.
-It can provide a quick energy boost, but it can also lead to a crash later on.
+While it can provide a quick energy boost, it can also lead to a crash later on.
 In addition, aromatherapy with essential oils like peppermint, lavender, and lemon can help increase energy levels.

 Vitamins to Boost Energy